mkiser/WTFJHT/faq.md

 **S3 Stat:**
 Spending all this money hosting a podcast doesn't mean much if you can't measure it.
 Using [S3 Stat](https://www.s3stat.com) lets me easily understand who is playing what pod on what device. *Monthly Cost:* $10

-**Live Chat:**
-I like to engage with the WTF family, so I've installed Helpcrunch.com, a livechat widget on the site. *Monthly Cost:* $12

 **Site Search:**
 This giant repository of news isn't very valuable if you can't find what you're looking for.
-I've implemented [Algolia](https://www.algolia.com/), the best instant search option out there. *Monthly Cost:* $59
+I've implemented [Algolia](https://www.algolia.com/), the best instant search option out there. *Monthly Cost:* $69

 **Email Service:**
 Oh boy, here's one of the most expensive parts of running the site.
 I use [MailChimp](https://mailchimp.com/) because the ease of use, templating, reporting, and pre-built forms are the best in the business.
 While there are cheaper options out there, the time-savings is worth it.
 MailChimp charges based on the number of subscribers you have AND the number of monthly emails sent.
 WTFJHT sends more than 2.5M emails/month.
 The costs of sending email will continue to go up as WTFJHT grows.
 MailChimp is an awesome company and they've provided us with a 15% discount. *Monthly Cost:* At least $900; usually more.